shreystechtips/pythonbytes/projects/README.md

 ### On selecting a project

+Before you read any further: Please remember this important idea!!!!
+Just below the list of projects is a section called **How To Begin** and you absolutely must read and understand that section.
+Without doing that you will end up wasting a lot of your time and energy doing the wrong thing!
+So please enjoy the list of projects that follows and then *make absolutely certain* that you read **How To Begin**.

-Below is a list of project ideas.
+Now: Below is a list of project ideas.
 Choose one to try out; modify it if you like; or make up one of your own.

-The most important thing to remember: Check in with club coaches so we can help make sure you are successful with your project.
-We suggest that you begin with one that is 'very easy' first.
-Often a simple-sounding project can be surprisingly fun and interesting.
+It's as easy as that **provided you follow the instructions on How To Begin**.

 Each project idea folder has more information and sometimes example Python code.
 If you are wondering